 We have encountered defendants who have pleaded guilty to an offence that they didn’t understand and only later become aware of the consequences.
 On occasions, a defendant will rely on what a police officer has told them, believing that the police officer is giving them honest legal advice in their interests; unrepresented defendants coming to court having no idea of the serious nature of the case against them, having been encouraged to admit an offence at the police station on the basis that they will just get a fine and it will “all be okay”.
 From the aforementioned report, it is clear that we are not alone in our experiences:

 “I could count on the fingers of one hand how many have actually understood the charges.
 I have had one who was facing a GBH s18 charge, believing he was in court for common assault and being shocked when I had to tell him the serious nature of the charge” (prosecutor).

 We share the concerns of the author of the report that an unrepresented defendant is ill-equipped and lacks the experience to deal with the cross examination of witnesses; in the Justice Denied report, it was reported by one prosecutor that:

 “They don’t make the right points, they don’t ask the right questions.
 They can actually undermine their own case”

 “I have prosecuted trials against unrepresented defendants.
 It is a complete sham and a pale imitation of justice”

-It is clear from all of the evidence and independent commentators, that an unrepresented defendant is someone that is at a disadvantage and one that may be vulnerable to a miscarriage of justice.
+It is clear from all of the evidence, and independent commentators, that an unrepresented defendant is at a disadvantage and may be vulnerable to a miscarriage of justice.